EFWob/RetroRadio/README.md

 # Latest changes
 *20220516*
   - Bugfix: Will again compile, if build flag __BLUETOOTH__ is not set in platformio.ini environment
-  - I learnt that platformio will use partition tables found in the root directory of the project.
+  - I have learned that platformio will use partition tables found in the root directory of the project.
 Therefore [radio4MB_default.csv](radio4MB_default.csv) and [radio4MB_bigApp.csv](radio4MB_bigApp.csv) (needed for Bluetooth-support) are now added to the root directory of the repository.

 *20220511*
   - BIG NEW FEATURE: you can now use the radio as [Bluetooth](#bluetooth) audio player.